longle255/node-paxos/vagrant/puppet/modules/stdlib/README.markdown

 #### `empty`

-Returns 'true' if the variable is empty. *Type*: rvalue.
+Returns true if the argument is an array or hash that contains no elements, or an empty string.
+Returns false when the argument is a numerical value. *Type*: rvalue.

 #### `ensure_packages`